jrduncan831/ai_environments_at_tacc/docs/getting_starting_section/Containers Tutorial.rst

 A **software container** is a lightweight, portable package that includes everything an application needs to run—including code, libraries, dependencies, operating system, and system settings.

-It ensures the app works the same across different environments, without conflicts.
-Although often compared to virtual machines because of their structure, because they **share the host OS**, they are **faster and more efficient**.
+It ensures your code can be deployed to different machines without worrying about installing dependencies.
+Although often compared to virtual machines because of their structure, containers are generally faster and more efficient than virtual machines.

 This containerization guide will focus specifically on the AI/ML applications of containerization with Docker.
 For a more in-depth guide, view the `official TACC containers guide <https://containers-at-tacc.readthedocs.io/en/latest/>`_.